colbyfayock/not-hot-dog/README.md

 # Not Hot Dog 🌭

-Is the picture a hot dog?
+Is it a hot dog?

 Demo: <https://not-hot-dog-cloudinary.netlify.app/>